pratiksagvekar/ai-resume-linkedin-optimizer/README.md

 ## 🔍 Sample Output

-1. Optimized Resume Bullet Points (ATS-Friendly)
+### Optimized Resume Bullets (Project-Based, ATS-Safe)

-These bullets replace passive language with "Action Verb + Task + Result/Metric" structures.

-Experience: AI Prompt Writer | Nexus GenAI Solutions (Remote)
+**Generative AI Prompt Engineering Projects | Self-Initiated**

-Engineered and refined complex prompts for marketing use cases, reducing content generation time by approximately 30% for the team.
+- Designed and refined structured prompts for resume optimization and content generation tasks, reducing manual editing time by ~30% in controlled test cases.

-Conducted systematic Red-Teaming on LLM outputs to identify hallucinations and bias, documenting bugs for the developer team to improve model accuracy.
+- Conducted prompt stress-testing (red-teaming) to identify hallucinations, ambiguity, and bias in LLM outputs, improving response consistency through iterative refinements.

-Executed Python scripts to automate repetitive data entry tasks, streamlining the prompt testing workflow.
+- Built basic Python scripts to automate prompt testing and compare outputs across multiple inputs.

-Collaborated with cross-functional teams to integrate generative AI tools into daily operations, acting as the primary point of contact for troubleshooting.

-Experience: Content Creator | Creative Pulse Agency (Mumbai)

-Integrated Generative AI workflows (ChatGPT, Midjourney) into the content pipeline, accelerating scriptwriting and asset creation processes.

-Produced and edited high-engagement video content and blogs, consistently meeting strict client deadlines and quality standards.

-Analyzed social media metrics to adjust content strategies, resulting in increased audience engagement across platforms.

-Experience: Sales Executive | BrightStar Tech (Pune)

-Note: Keep this section brief to save space for technical skills/projects.

-Managed client relationships and resolved technical inquiries, maintaining a high satisfaction rate through effective communication.

-Leveraged Excel for data management and sales tracking, consistently meeting quarterly performance targets.
+- Documented prompt logic, inputs, and outputs in GitHub repositories to ensure reproducibility and clarity.

+---

-2. Missing But Important Skills
+### Missing Skills Identified (For GenAI Intern Role)

-To be competitive for a GenAI Intern role, you need to bridge the gap between "using tools" and "building with tools."
-Add these if you have even basic familiarity, or start learning them immediately:

-Prompting Techniques: Explicitly list techniques you know (e.g., Chain-of-Thought (CoT), Few-Shot Prompting, Zero-Shot, RAG basics).

-Technical Stack: Instead of "little bit of Python," list: Python (Pandas, NumPy basics) or Python for Scripting.

-APIs: Mention OpenAI API or Hugging Face if you have used them to run your scripts.

-Version Control: Git/GitHub is essential for any tech intern role.
+- Prompt Engineering Techniques: Few-Shot, Zero-Shot, Chain-of-Thought (CoT)
+- Python for scripting and automation
+- LLM APIs (OpenAI / Gemini / Hugging Face basics)
+- Git & GitHub version control

+---

-3. Professional LinkedIn “About” Section
+### LinkedIn “About” Section (Excerpt)

-This narrative frames your sales background as an asset for communication, while focusing heavily on your new technical direction.

-Headline: Aspiring GenAI Engineer | B.Tech CSE | Prompt Engineering & LLM Enthusiast

-About Section: B.Tech Computer Science graduate with a passion for Large Language Models (LLMs) and Generative AI.
-I am currently pivoting into AI development, combining a strong foundation in Prompt Engineering with practical Python scripting experience.
+B.Tech Computer Science Engineering student with a growing focus on Generative AI and Large Language Models (LLMs).
+I work on prompt engineering projects that explore how structured prompting and iteration can improve output quality, reliability, and usability.

+Alongside my technical learning, I bring experience from media and content roles, where I actively used AI tools to improve ideation speed and workflow efficiency.
+This combination helps me think from both a technical and user-experience perspective.